Wednesday, January 30, 2008

 IN HONOR OF MARTIN LUTHER KING JR.

-Below is the famous and poignant “I have a dream” speech in its entirety with a link below that to the full transcript.
+Below you will find the full and timeless text of the “I Have a Dream” speech along with a link to the complete transcript.

 I HAVE A DREAM